SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Open a browser and connect to the Pivotal Apps Manager.
 You will have to use a link that is specific to your Cloud Foundry setup. (e.g. https://apps.system.testcloud.com/)

-Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix dashboard service on Cloud Foundry.
+Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix dashboard on Cloud Foundry.

 Go back to the Fortune-Teller-UI application and obtain several fortunes.
 Observe the values changing in the Hystrix dashboard.
 Click the refresh button on the UI app quickly to see the dashboard update.

 ##### 1.1.19 Understand Sample

-To understand the changes needed to utilize the Steeltoe Hystrix framework you should have a look at the Fortune-Teller-Ui application.
+To understand the changes needed to utilize the Steeltoe Hystrix framework you should have a look at the Fortune-Teller-UI application.

 Fortune-Teller-UI was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ).

 To gain an understanding of the Steeltoe Hystrix related changes to the generated template code, examine the following files:

  * `Fortune-Teller-UI.csproj`- Contains `PackageReference` for Steeltoe Hystrix NuGet `Steeltoe.CircuitBreaker.Hystrix`.
 It also contains references to `S.CB.Hystrix.MetricsStream` when targeting Cloud Foundry or `S.CB.Hystrix.MetricsEvents` when running locally.
 These last two packages are optional, and are used to expose Hystrix metrics to the dashboard.
- * `Program.cs` - Code added to read the `--server.urls` command line.
+ * `Program.cs` - Code was added to read the `--server.urls` command line.
  * `appsettings.json` - Contains configuration data to name the Hystrix thread pool (i.e. `FortuneServiceTPool`)  which is used by the `FortuneService` Hystrix command.
-This name will be visible in the dashboard.
+This name will become visible in the dashboard.
- * `Startup.cs`- Code added to the `ConfigureServices()` method to add a Hystrix command `FortuneService` to the service container.
+ * `Startup.cs`- Code was added to the `ConfigureServices()` method to add a Hystrix command `FortuneService` to the service container.
 Code was also added to expose Hystrix metrics to the dashboard by calling `AddHystrixMetricsStream()`.
-Next in the `Configure()` method, code was added to cause the Hystrix Metrics stream to start communicating with the Hystrix dashboard (i.e. `UseHystrixMetricsStream()`) and also, in order to have request level logging and metrics, a Hystrix request context needs to be setup in the pipeline (i.e. `UserHystrixRequestContext()`) for each incoming request.
+Next in the `Configure()` method, code was added to cause the Hystrix Metrics stream to start communicating with the Hystrix dashboard (i.e. `UseHystrixMetricsStream()`) and also, in order to use request level logging and metrics, a Hystrix request context needs to be setup in the pipeline (i.e. `UseHystrixRequestContext()`) for each incoming request.
 And finally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry.
- * `FortuneService.cs` - Contains code used to fetch a fortune from the Fortune-Teller-Service.
+ * `FortuneService.cs` - Contains the code used to fetch fortunes from the Fortune-Teller-Service.
 This is the code that implements the Hystrix command which is used to retrieve fortunes.
-It has `Run` and `RunFallback` methods which implement the command logic.
+It has `Run()` and `RunFallback()` methods which implement the command logic.
  * `HomeController.cs` - Uses the injected Hystrix command `FortuneService` to obtain a random fortune and return it to the browser.

 #### 1.2 Usage
 You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the Hystrix framework.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the framework.